 - Create a hopscotch game by drawing a hopscotch grid on the ground or by placing sheets of paper together.

-- Don’t hop on the square where the penny lands.
+- Tell the children to hop on each square except the square where the penny lands.

 - Have the children say the /p/ sound as they hop on each square.

 Associate the letter P with the /p/ sound as in pink, party, plum, puppy, and plant.

 - Picture cards or real objects that start with P

 - Set up a Pretend Penny Store with picture cards or with real objects that start with P.